-To apply, the person must be 18 years old, a registered voter and resides in the City of San Fernando.
-Interested applicants must complete an "Application to Serve on a City Commission" (Exhibit "B") with a biography and submit both documents to the City Clerk's Office via email: cityclerk@sfcity.org; delivery in person or through the US postal mail service, City Hall 117 Macneil Street, San Fernando.
-Copies of applications are provided to the appointing Councilmember for their consideration and with their final recommendation to approve the appointment is ratified by the City Council.
+To apply, the person must be 18 years of age and a resident of the City of San Fernando.
+Pursuant to Government Code section 1020, subdivision (b): "Notwithstanding any other law, a person, regardless of citizenship or immigration status, is eligible to hold an appointed civil office if the person is 18 years of age and a resident of the state."
+Interested applicants must complete an "Application to Serve on a City Commission" (Exhibit "B") that includes a biography and be submitted to the City Clerk's Office via email: cityclerk@sfcity.org; delivery in person or through the US postal mail service, City Hall 117 Macneil Street, San Fernando.
+Copies of applications are provided to the appointing Councilmember for their consideration and their final recommendation to approve the appointment is ratified by the City Council.